mazzi/keithfembot/README.md

 # Keithfem Bot
-A bot for [www.keithfem.com](https://www.keithfem.com/) that displays the schedule of the radio shows.
+A Telegram bot for [www.keithfem.com](https://www.keithfem.com/) that displays the radio shows schedule.

 ## Commands
 * `/now` : displays the show that is on air at the moment.